 Stony Man Summit

-The most popular route to the Stony Man Summit begins in the parking lot just inside the northern entrance to Skyland.
-From the lot, it's a fairly easy 1.6 mile round-trip to the panoramic views from Stony Man Mountain, the highest point in Shenandoah National Park.
+The most popular hike to the Stony Man Summit begins in the parking lot just inside the northern entrance to Skyland.
+From the lot, it's a fairly easy 1.6-mile round-trip to the panoramic views from Stony Man Mountain, the highest point in Shenandoah National Park.

 Crescent Rock Overlook

-For a really short leg-stretcher to a view, park at the Crescent Rock Overlook parking area (mile 44.4), and take the easy .8 mile round-trip to Betty's Rock.
+Enjoy a short leg-stretcher to a view from the Crescent Rock Overlook parking area (mile 44.4).
+From there it's an easy .8 mile round-trip to Betty's Rock.
 The trail begins at the north end of the parking lot and climbs gently to the rock ledge.
 Again, the ledge is very exposed so keep an eye on children.

-3. Enjoy a Meal with a Side of Color
+3. Enjoy a Meal with a Side of Fall Color

 4. Explore Park History and Nature With a Ranger

 There are two Visitor Centers in Shenandoah National Park and both offer an interesting look at the nature and history of the park.
-The Dickey Ridge Visitor Center, at the north end of the park (mile 4.6) has exhibits, a video, and maps highlighting park nature, and is a good place to get advice on hikes and special activities if you enter from Front Royal.
+The Dickey Ridge Visitor Center, at the north end of the park (mile 4.6) has exhibits, a video, and maps highlighting park nature.
+This is a good place to get advice on hikes and special activities if you enter from Front Royal.

 5. Plan a Getaway and Spend the Night